Insider River Guide Knowledge

-1. There is not a rangefinder for the depth of the river on the end of your guides paddle.
+1. There is no rangefinder for the depth of the river on the end of your guide’s paddle.

-2. Evil Kenevil did not do a backflip off of that rock in the 70’s.
+2. Evel Knievel did not do a backflip off of that rock in the 70s.

 Needless to say, after a few months of doing the same stretch of river day in and day out in the blazing sun, your raft guide’s imagination starts to run wild.
 He may start to look at each rock and tree with intense scrutiny, imagining what they most closely resemble, or what stunt a famous daredevil could possibly do off of them.
 After they have this ‘too much sun on the brain’ inspired vision, they may try to convince others it actually happened, and see who bites.
 Just remember the old raft guide proverb: ‘How do you tell your raft guide is lying?
 His lips are moving.’

-They may even throw in an ‘the left are blue and yellow, and the right are yellow and blue’, just to see who can find the pattern and begin to help all the confused people around them.
+They may even throw in a ‘the left is blue and yellow, and the right is yellow and blue’, just to see who can find the pattern and begin to help all the confused people around them.